Arrowhead Stadium: Renovations

 On April 4, 2006, Jackson County voters approved a tax increase to finance municipal bonds to pay for $850 million in renovations to Arrowhead Stadium and nearby Kauffman Stadium.
 Before the bond election, the NFL announced it would award hosting rights of a future Super Bowl to Kansas City provided it would have a climate-controlled stadium.
 With the passing of the stadium bill, the Chiefs signed a new lease which ensures that the team will remain at Arrowhead until at least 2031.

 However, a second bond issue to build the rolling roof shared with Kauffman Stadium that was part of the original 1967 stadium plan was defeated by voters, and Kansas City chose to withdraw its request to host Super Bowl XLIX in 2015; the game was played at the University of Phoenix Stadium (now State Farm Stadium) in Glendale, Arizona.

 On August 15, 2007, the Chiefs announced final plans for the renovated Arrowhead Stadium, which would cost $375 million.
 The cost to the city was reduced by $50 million thanks to an additional payment by the Hunt family, which originally had intended to donate $75 million.
 The renovated stadium features the Chiefs Hall of Honor, a tribute to Lamar Hunt, and "horizon level" seating in which luxury suite owners sit outdoors.

 Reconstruction for the stadiums started on October 3, 2007.
 Refurbishment of nearby Kauffman Stadium, home to the Kansas City Royals baseball team, commenced at that time, and both completely-refurbished stadiums were ready for play by the 2010 season.

 In 2019, the Chiefs announced multiple renovations for the 2020 season, which included replaced seats in the lower level, a new video display on the East end, and locker room upgrades.

 In February 2024, the Chiefs announced additional plans to renovate the stadium starting in 2027, which would further increase the seating capacity along with other upgrades; however, those plans were shelved in April when voters rejected a 40-year sales tax increase to help fund the project.

-The Chiefs will consider options beyond renovating Arrowhead Stadium, including building a new stadium in the Kansas City area, including the Kansas side of the state line.
+The stadium was renovated in 2025, to allow space for a full sized FIFA soccer field for the 2026 FIFA World Cup.

 Stadium music

 From 1963 to 2008, the TD Pack Band was a mainstay at every Chiefs home game.
 The band was founded by trumpeter Tony DiPardo.
 The band was previously known as The Zing Band while the Chiefs played at Municipal Stadium.
 DiPardo, nicknamed "Mr. Music", was born in St. Louis, Missouri on August 15, 1912.
 DiPardo wrote songs about the team such as "The Chiefs are on the Warpath" and "The Hank Stram Polka".
 DiPardo received a Super Bowl ring for the Chiefs' victory in Super Bowl IV.
 DiPardo died in 2011.
-On September 8, 2018, Taylor Swift hosted a show from her Reputation Stadium Tour, followed two nights of her signature Eras Tour at the stadium on July 7–8, 2023.